 NFTs can only exist on blockchains that support smart contract capabilities, such as Ethereum, Polygon, or Solana.
 There are many such chains today, but these are the most popular now.
 The ownership of an NFT is proved through a unique ID and metadata.
 To set all these details, NFTs are “minted” on the blockchain.
 The process can be done through many NFTs marketplaces and incurs a small fee, as do all blockchain transactions.
 During the NFT minting event, the provided information, including the representation of the NFT, is validated and recorded on the blockchain.

-NFTs owners can:
+NFT owners can:

-- Trade it.
 Just like any other digital or real-world asset, these NFTs can be bought and sold on the special NFT marketplace.
 Note that each token is non-fungible; each NFT has a price in crypto and can’t be interchanged for another NFT.

-- Hold it in a crypto wallet, just like you would hold a traditional artwork.
+Just like you would hold a traditional artwork.
 A popular trend is to display it on social media.

 What makes NFTs valuable?